-Whei Meng Wong expressed that “I wish to congratulate MIEA for taking a positive step to embrace insurance as a practice to safeguard landlord interest.
+Whei Meng Wong expressed, “I wish to congratulate MIEA for taking a positive step to embrace insurance as a practice to safeguard landlord interest.
 While I welcome this news as a big advancement for market maturity, I vehemently disagree with MIEA CEO & past president K. Soma Sundram statement on tech companies trying to bypass the law.”

-He further continued his statement by saying “Mr K. Soma Sundram is viewing the property industry from a very narrow lens that only real estate practitioners are allowed to serve the public.
+He further continued his statement by saying, “Mr K. Soma Sundram is viewing the property industry from a very narrow lens that only real estate practitioners are allowed to serve the public.
 It has undermined the hard work and innovation of tech companies who have created new solutions and value for the market.”